wp-plugins/pictcha/readme.txt

 == Installation ==

-1. Upload `pictcha.php` to the `/wp-content/plugins/` directory
+1. Upload 'pictcha.php' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Choose Security_level

+*Note 1:* If you have Wordpress 2.7 or above you can simply go to 'Plugins' > 'Add New' in the Wordpress admin and search for "Pictcha" and install it from there.

+*Note 2:* If your WordPress theme doesn't have the 'comment_form' hook (i.e. Pictcha won't show up with the comment form), enter the following code right before the closing '</form>' tag in the 'comments.php' file of the theme.

 `<?php do_action('comment_form', $post->ID); ?>`

-*Note 2:* If you have Wordpress 2.7 or above you can simply to ‘Plugins’ > ‘Add New’ in the Wordpress admin and search for “pictcha” and install it from there.

 == Frequently Asked Questions ==